Best of CES 2023: Wireless TV, delivery robots and in-car VR

 The show is getting back to normal after going completely virtual in 2021 and seeing a significant drop in 2022 attendance because of the pandemic.

-On Wednesday, big names like LG and Samsung were showcasing their latest products for the media in Las Vegas.
-Smaller startups were due to exhibit at an event later Wednesday.
+On Wednesday, big names like LG and Samsung and smaller startups showcased their latest products for the media in Las Vegas.
+The show officially opens Thursday.

 Here are some highlights: